nawabahmadreshi/documentation/pages/third-party-integrations/sendgrid.md

 - Your Branch account manager will walk you through the one time setup steps.
 Please see the Advanced tab for more detailed information.
 {% endprerequisite %}

-## One time setup
+## Contact Branch

-Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable remote deep linking functionality for emails, set up your app and host the necessary files for Universal Links.
-You can find more details about the one time setup steps in the "Advanced" tab.
+Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable the SendGrid integration.

-{% caution title="Ensure compatibility on iOS 9+ with SendGrid" %}
-Deep linking on iOS 9+ devices requires Apple’s Universal Link technology.
-Branch will provide you with almost everything you need.
-You will need to switch to using a custom, Branch-provided domain for click tracking within SendGrid.
-Your Branch account manager will help with this step as well.
+Give your Branch Account Manager your email click tracking domain (e.g. email.mydomain.com), and let them know you use SendGrid.

+## Add your click tracking domain to your entitlements file

+On iOS 9+ with Universal Links, Branch will be able to open the app directly from emails without going to the browser.
+To make this work, you'll need to update your app.

+1. In the `Domains` section of your Entitlements, click the `+` icon and add your click tracking domain:
+   * `applinks:email.mydomain.com`

-{% endcaution %}
+{% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}

+## Set up your click tracking domain

+Only do this step after you've given your Branch account manager your SendGrid click tracking domain.

+1. Create a CNAME for your subdomain and point it to `thirdparty.bnc.lt`
+1. Confirm with your Branch AM that the domain is working correctly.

 ## On-going use